Emanuele98/VOI_BLE_comms/README.md

 ### Important notes

 - The NimBLE stack has been chosen as more lightweigth protocol, comprising smaller heap and flash requirements;
-- Communication Transmitting Unit (CTU) acts as a client, requesting access to the data;
+- Communication Transmitting Unit (CTU) acts as a client, requesting access to the data (here most of the system logic happens);
 - Communication Receiving Units (CRUs) and Auxiliary CTU (A-CTUs) act as servers, holding the data;
 - This implements a bluetooth protocol between one host (CTU) and many peripherals (CRUs and A-CTUs).